 We held a church Re-Commissioning/ Blessing service in the front of the church on Sunday morning.
 The congregation and myself then walked through the church doors to the sound of the bell toiling and the piano playing as we made our way to worship.
 We had 17 in attendance for the first service at the church.
 It was a wonderful worship service filled with singing, praise, and administration of the holy sacrament of the Lords Supper.

 I can say that the parish of the Church of The Good Shepherd has come quit a long ways during our infancy, and we are not finished yet.
 God is not finished with us and we will continue to grow, learn, educate, and minister to the surrounding community.
 Not only the community of Sweetwater but now Philadelphia and the surrounding area(s).
 God has really blessed the Church of The Good Shepherd and is still blessing us everyday.

 Late 2020 the Church of the Good Shepherd felt the calling to separate from the “Anglican Orthodox” Southern Episcopal Church.
 I held a meeting with the leaders of the church and then the church members, at these meetings it was decided that we felt led to leave the “Anglican Orthodox” Southern Episcopal Church and go back to the original teachings of the Methodist Church.
-On January 1, 2021 the Church of the Good Shepherd became a “Independent” Methodist Episcopal Church, reverting back to the teaching of John Wesley and the original teachings of the Methodist Movement.
+On January 1, 2021 the Church of the Good Shepherd became the charter parish for the Methodist Episcopal Church, reverting back to the teaching of John Wesley and the original teachings of the Methodist Movement.

 Today the Church of the Good Shepherd is thriving small country church, where we proudly boast that we are a “Small Country Church with Large Loving Hearts.”